Applying for co-naturalization of a minor child

 Online services

-If you are married to or in a registered civil partnership with someone who is becoming a naturalized citizen, you and your minor children can also become naturalized citizens.
+If you are married to someone or in a registered partnership with them, and that person becomes a naturalized citizen, you and your minor child may also be naturalized.

 What do I need to know?